baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 The following are the currently available interfaces:

-- GET /system/inspect gets system information and status
+- GET /v1/system/inspect gets system information and status
-- PUT /system/update updates system and services
+- PUT /v1/system/update updates system and services
-- GET /ports/available gets available port on host
+- GET /v1/ports/available gets available port on host
-- PUT /services/{serviceName}/instances/{instanceName}/start starts an instance of a service dynamically
+- PUT /v1/services/{serviceName}/instances/{instanceName}/start starts an instance of a service dynamically
-- PUT /services/{serviceName}/instances/{instanceName}/stop stops an instance of a service dynamically
+- PUT /v1/services/{serviceName}/instances/{instanceName}/stop stops an instance of a service dynamically
-- PUT /services/{serviceName}/instances/{instanceName}/report reports the custom info or stats of the instance of the service
+- PUT /v1/services/{serviceName}/instances/{instanceName}/report reports the custom info or stats of the instance of the service

-#### /system/inspect
+#### System Inspect

 This interface is used to obtain the following information and status: